 Similar to those that defer, you may just see this as the perfect opportunity to take some time out from education.

 A gap year can be a great way to avoid burnout, and ensure that you’re doing something constructive at the same time.
-From volunteering to learning a new language, there’s a range of opportunities to choose from, and, if you pick right, each can be a great way to set your CV apart later on in your career.
+From upskilling and volunteering, through to travelling and learning a new language, there’s a range of opportunities to choose from, and, if you pick right, each can be a great way to set your CV apart later on in your career.

 I want to start earning now